galbiston/geosparql-benchmarking/README.md

 This framework is for the testing the performance and feature set of three RDF spatial databases: GeosparqlJena, Parliament and Strabon.

 ##Command Line Parameters
-Parameters are provided on a positional basis only.
+Parameters are provided using .

 1)

+###GeoSPARQL-Jena Additional Parameter

+8)

 ##Benchmark Test Systems